-With a global supply chain of over 39,000 tier 1 suppliers, the size of our supply chain presents a risk that we may not be able to discover high risk suppliers for further evaluation through existing due diligence processes.
-This is because of the vast number of suppliers to assess.
+With a global supply chain of over 33,000 tier 1 suppliers, the sheer size and scope of our supply chain presents a risk; evaluating every supplier is a long-term process and the tools we have applied to prioritize suppliers for evaluation are not infallible.
+We have built in multiple assessment stages to minimize this risk, but the vast number of suppliers to assess represents a chance that we might not discover a risk.
 We also recognize that a supply chain of this size increases the number of sub-tier suppliers in our network, thus increasing the chance of instances of modern slavery in our supply base.
-We mitigate these risks through due diligence processes that focus on high-risk geographies, both for existing suppliers and, as we update our pre-screening process, for new suppliers.
+We mitigate these risks through due diligence processes that focus on high-risk geographies and prioritization of assessments for higher risk (as identified through ai intelligence, risk analysis, experience of supply chain management, etc.) suppliers, both for existing suppliers and, as we update our pre-screening process, for new suppliers.

-BD has a Human Rights Due Diligence in the Supply Chain process (outlined in section 3, above) to address this elevated risk within our supply base.
+BD has a Human Rights Due Diligence in the Supply Chain process (outlined above) to address this elevated risk within our supply base.

-Suppliers are analyzed, via a third party, against geographic or location risk1 and geopolitical risk as it relates to modern slavery and other human rights risks, and a third party news monitoring system is in place to flag any issues as they arise.
-Suppliers that are deemed as highest risk and/or key BD suppliers are prioritized for detailed assessment via a third-party administered desktop audit, review by Responsible Sourcing Operating Committee, and/or full in-person audits, depending on the level of risk identified.
+Suppliers are analysed, via a third party, against geographic or location risk and geopolitical risk as it relates to modern slavery and other human rights risks, and a third-party news monitoring system is in place to flag any issues as they arise.
+Suppliers that are deemed as representing an increased risk and/or are key BD suppliers are prioritized for detailed assessment via a third-party administered desktop audit, review by Responsible Sourcing Operating Committee, and/or full in-person audits, depending on the level of risk identified.

 Additionally, BD employees are trained to report concerns around Code of Conduct violations to the BD Ethics Hotline.
-BD suppliers are also encouraged to report concerns through the same process.
+BD suppliers are also encouraged (as part of our Expectations for Suppliers) to report concerns through the same process.
 Such reports may trigger additional risk assessments involving the Ethics Office, Global Operations, Responsible Sourcing Operating Committee, and any other relevant departments until identified risks are adequately managed by appropriate follow-up actions where necessary.

 BD's Expectations for Suppliers document (EFS) was first published in 2009 and since that time BD has worked to communicate the EFS to suppliers and confirm their compliance.
 This document details the minimum standards that all our suppliers must meet with regards to human rights in addition to other topics.
-Compliance has been evaluated primarily through written acknowledgements and through periodic audits based on the level of risk.
-BD includes language in our contracts, purchase orders, supplier terms and conditions, and supplier on-boarding process, among others, that requires its suppliers to represent, warrant, and/or certify that they comply with the EFS and all relevant laws (including labor laws) where failure to comply could be a breach of contract and result in contract termination, payment of damages and other consequences and/or remedies depending on the terms of the agreement.
+Compliance is evaluated through written acknowledgements and periodic audits based on the risk level.
+BD includes language in our contracts, purchase orders, supplier terms and conditions, and supplier on-boarding process, among others, that requires its suppliers to represent, warrant, and/or certify that they comply with the EFS and all relevant laws (including labour laws) where failure to comply could be a breach of contract and result in contract termination, payment of damages and other consequences and/or remedies depending on the terms of the agreement.